-Only one of the following can be used at a time: bedroom A/C or washer-dryer.
+Only one of the following can be used at a time: Bedroom A/C, Washer-Dryer or cooktop.
 This is due to the automatic appliance selector limiting the use of appliances according to priority, to prevent electrical overload.

 AIR CONDITIONING - ROOF